 • employer contributions to complying superannuation funds, and

-• payments for termination of employment (e.g. a 'company' car given or sold to an employee on termination).
+• payments for termination of employment (for example, a 'company' car given or sold to an employee on termination).

 The Registrar will not gross up the value of a benefit of this type.
 The Registrar will consider whether the parent could restructure their remuneration package to take the benefit as wages and be in a position to use those monies to meet the child's needs.
 The final decision will depend on the circumstances of the case and any other reasons under consideration.